 Also key to this case was the fact the judge found one son (Mr Johnston) to have been unfairly favoured over the other, particularly when he had contributed to the family business.

-If you think you have been unfairly cut out of a will and wish to discuss your situation, please contact Kimberly at the details below.
+If you think you have been unfairly cut out of a will and wish to discuss your situation, please contact Kimberly.